What is PAT Testing & why should I get my electrical items checked?

 |Commercial PAT Testing||21-40||£110.00|

 |Commercial PAT Testing||41+||Contact for Quote|

-I offer PAT Testing in Central London and surrounding areas.
+I offer PAT Testing and Electrical services within North Cornwall and surrounding area.
 Please don’t hesitate to get in contact via the website form should you require any further information.